mattgiguere/xkcdDownloader/README.md

 ###Example 1

-To download all comics in PNG form into a subdirectory called xkcd_images, type the following at the command line:
+To download all comics in PNG form into a subdirectory within the current directory called xkcd_images, type the following at the command line:

 `python xkcdDownloader.py`